OpenFAST/openfast/docs/source/testing/unit_test.rst

 pFUnit will display a ``.`` for each unit test successfully completed and a ``F`` for each failing test.
 If any tests do fail, the failure criteria will be displayed listing which particular value caused the failure.
-Failure cases display the following output
+Failure cases display the following output:

 .. code-block:: bash